shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Lucky

-At level 3, your spells are lucky.
-You gain the following Bond Affinity option:

--   Lucky: 5 Spell Points.
-Roll two sets of dice for this spell cast, and then choose which set of rolls to use.

-For example, Eldritch Blast makes you roll a d20 for an attack roll and 1d10 for the damage.
-This Bond Affinity option would have you roll two sets of 1d20 + 1d10, and then you choose which set to use.
-If you target multiple creatures with this cantrip, youd roll more d20s in each set of dice.
+At level 3, your luck reduces your chance of failure.
+You have a luck minimum that is equal to your proficiency bonus.
+Whenever you roll a d20 and the result is less than or equal to your luck minimum, you may reroll that d20.
+This does not use your reaction, but you may only use this once per roll.

 ### Luck Bend